ilamanov/on-chain-ui/docs.md

 [monobase.xyz](https://monobase.xyz) is one such wrapper.
 It’s actually easy to host your own wrapper.
 I’m planning to create an open source repo with a simple wrapper which you can clone and host anywhere.
 The code for the wrapper is not very complicated.

+Writing UI on-chain is nice because it allows you to inject arbitrary on-chain data into the HTML.
+There is no need to fetch this data via libraries like viem/ethers.
+Just build the HTML you want to serve right on the chain.

 ## The ERC

 Let’s call it ERC-UI for now.